-Assistant Village Administration Scheiner administered the oath and notified those who would testify at the public hearing were reminded that the River Forest Village Code makes it unlawful for any person to knowingly make a false statement of material fact to the Village in connection with any application, report, affidavit, oath, certification and attestation.
-Violations are punishable as a petty offense with a fine.
+Assistant Village Administration Scheiner reminded those who would testify at the public hearing that the River Forest Village Code makes it unlawful for any person to knowingly make a false statement of material fact to the Village in connection with any application, report, affidavit, oath, certification and attestation, and that violations are punishable as a petty offense with a fine.
+She then swore in all parties wishing to speak.

 Glen Steiner, Concordia University, said the purpose of the application is to improve Verizon coverage in the area to benefit the campus, students, faculty, staff and the surrounding community where Verizon coverage is currently limited.
-He said an amendment was approved in 2010 to increase the height of the southwest corner of the parking garage to allow antenna from T-Mobile an AT&T. Mr. Steiner said this project will put a stealth enclosure at the southeast corner of the parking structure that will increase its height from approximately 44 feet to 54 feet.
+He said an amendment was approved in 2010 to increase the height of the southwest corner of the parking garage to allow the installation of antennae from T-Mobile and AT&T. Mr. Steiner said this project will put a stealth enclosure at the southeast corner of the parking structure that will increase its height from approximately 44 feet to 54 feet.
 He said they believe it will blend in nicely and will not be obtrusive or problematic for neighbors.
 Mr. Steiner presented a photo of the existing parking structure and a rendering showing what it will look like if the stealth enclosure is installed.
 He described the configuration of the antenna array and noted that it will not be visible to any surrounding properties.
 He stated that a smaller stealth enclosure will also be located on the west staircase on the exterior of the western facing wall of the parking structure and that it will match the existing façade of that stair tower.

-Mr. Steiner said that the location that has been selected on level five requires one parking space and that the University will add one parking space elsewhere on campus so they do not impact parking capacity.
+Mr. Steiner said that the location that has been selected on level five will eliminate one parking space and that the University will add one parking space elsewhere on campus so they do not impact parking capacity.
 He said Verizon is requiring its own fiber which will be brought in underground via their own fiber box in the parkway and their own raceway underground, which was the subject of an amendment to the application that was submitted to the Village on June 20, 2018.